Esha Momeni: Charges

 The law of Iran does not require a permit to make video recordings in private homes.
-The “One Million Signatures Campaign” is considered a non-political organization.
+The "One Million Signatures Campaign" is considered a non-political organization.
 It is legal in Iran to advocate against discriminatory laws through peaceful means.
-According to Iranian lawyer, Nasrin Sotoodeh, “Criticizing the law is not illegal in any part of the world, including Iran.”
+According to Iranian lawyer, Nasrin Sotoodeh, "Criticizing the law is not illegal in any part of the world, including Iran".

 Iranian President Mahmoud Ahmadinejad told the United Nations that Iranian citizens have the right to express themselves freely.
-However, many members of the One Million Signatures Campaign have been arrested for “propaganda against the state.”
+However, many members of the One Million Signatures Campaign have been arrested for "propaganda against the state".
 US-Iranians Kian Tajbakhsh, Haleh Esfandiari, and Ali Shakeri were imprisoned on these grounds.
-Amnesty International, and the Observatory for the Protection of Human Rights Defenders (run by OMCT and FIDH) believe Esha’s arrest is part of a systematic plan to discourage women activists from exercising their rights for equality.
-The Presidency of the European Union described her detention as a "violation of human rights."
+Amnesty International, and the Observatory for the Protection of Human Rights Defenders (run by OMCT and FIDH) believe Esha's arrest is part of a systematic plan to discourage women activists from exercising their rights for equality.
+The Presidency of the European Union described her detention as a "violation of human rights".

-An official Iranian spokesperson, Alireza Jamshidi, said that Esha was charged with “acting against national security.”
+An official Iranian spokesperson, Alireza Jamshidi, said that Esha was charged with "acting against national security".

 Honors

-Esha Momeni was on 1 May 2009 honored in her absence with the Kappa Tau Alpha Outstanding Service Award at CSU Northridge.
-She returned to Los Angeles in the summer of 2009 and graduated from CSUN in 2010.
+On 1 May 2009, Momeni was honored in her absence with the Kappa Tau Alpha Outstanding Service Award at CSU Northridge.
+She returned to Los Angeles in summer 2009 and graduated from CSUN in 2010.